 What we do

-Cash Access UK is a not-for-profit company owned and funded by nine major high street banking providers.
+Cash Access UK is a not-for-profit company owned and funded by 10 major high street banks.
 We provide cash and basic banking services in communities across the UK.
-These include shared Banking Hubs and deposit services, but we're also working with suppliers to test brand new services so we can meet a wider range of needs over time.
+These include shared banking hubs and deposit services, but we're also working with suppliers to test brand new services so we can meet a wider range of needs over time.

 Cash is still important to millions of people in the UK.
 Between 5 and 6 million adults say they rely on cash in their day-to-day lives.
 Digital or online solutions don’t yet work for everyone all the time.
 We've found that Banking Hubs and other services can make a real difference to individuals, small businesses and the communities they live in.
 This is why we'll be working with hundreds of communities to meet their cash and basic banking needs.

-Cash Access UK is owned and funded by nine of the UK's biggest banking providers: Bank of Ireland UK, Barclays, Danske Bank, HSBC UK, Lloyds Banking Group, NatWest Group, Santander, TSB and Virgin Money.
+Cash Access UK is owned and funded by ten of the UK's biggest banks: AIB NI, Bank of Ireland UK, Barclays, Danske Bank, HSBC UK, Lloyds Banking Group, NatWest Group, Santander, TSB and Virgin Money.
 These firms have come together to provide shared services available to all their customers.

 A Banking Hub is a shared banking space on the high street.
 Hubs offer a counter service operated by the Post Office, where customers of all major banks and building societies can carry out regular cash transactions, Monday to Friday.
-The Hubs also offer a Community Banker service where customers can talk to their own banking provider about more complicated banking issues.
-The Community Bankers work on rotation, with a different banking provider available on each day of the week.
-Community Bankers are usually provided by the banks or building society with the most customers in the local area.
+The Hubs also offer a Community Banker service where customers can talk to their own bank about more complicated banking issues.
+The Community Bankers work on rotation, with a different bank available on each day of the week.
+Community Bankers are usually provided by the banks with the most customers in the local area.

 You can view the services available from Community bankers from the Community Banker Services page.

-Our nine Member firms cover the vast majority of personal and business customers.
+Our 10 Member banks cover the vast majority of personal and business customers.
 Cash Access UK is open to any bank or building society to join as long as they meet certain criteria.
 Please speak to your banking provider for more information.

 Cash is still important to millions of people in the UK.
 Between 5 and 6 million adults say they rely on cash in their day-to-day lives.
 Digital or online solutions don’t yet work for everyone all the time.
 We've found that Banking Hubs can make a real difference to individuals, small businesses and the communities they live in.